SSIG plenary meeting - Growing international coordination across social science infrastructures

 Wrap up and next steps: (5 min)

-Brief introduction describing the activities and scope of the group:
+Brief introduction describing the activities and scope of the group

 The Social Sciences Interest Group works to coordinate communications across the various current RDA groups of interest to the social science disciplines and to provide a place for our members to share solutions and concerns with others in our fields.
 These groups include the FAIRSharing and others noted by Braukmann in the “RDA Overview for the Social Sciences".
 We coordinate with external social sciences and humanities (SSH) community leaders and organizations such as CESSDA, DDI Alliance, IASSIST, ICPSR, IFDO and WDS, and use this group to connect the various organizations working to promote SSH data sharing.